ropensci-archive/wellknown/README.md

-`wellknown` - convert WKT and WKB to GeoJSON.
+`wellknown` - convert WKT and WKB to GeoJSON and vice versa.

 ## Install